rlee0525/Algorithms/Concepts/ChoosingDB.md

 - ex) user transactions, sensor data, customer profiles (all the information that may be updated rapidly)

 ##### Fast read / write using NoSQL on one cluster and using Hadoop for large scale analytics.

+# Common Types of NoSQL DB
+#### Key-value model
+- the least complex NoSQL option, which stores data in a schema-less way that consists of indexed keys and values.
+###### Examples: Cassandra, Azure, LevelDB, and Riak.

+#### Column store
+- wide-column store, which stores data tables as columns rather than rows.
+It’s more than just an inverted table—sectioning out columns allows for excellent scalability and high performance.
+###### Examples: HBase, BigTable, HyperTable.

+#### Document database
+- taking the key-value concept and adding more complexity, each document in this type of database has its own data, and its own unique key, which is used to retrieve it.
+It’s a great option for storing, retrieving and managing data that’s document-oriented but still somewhat structured.
+###### Examples: MongoDB, CouchDB.

+#### Graph database
+- have data that’s interconnected and best represented as a graph?
+This method is capable of lots of complexity.
+###### Examples: Polyglot, Neo4J.